Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

 The Smithsonian Institution is the world’s largest museum, education, and research complex, but even they could use a little help sometimes.
 Help make their collections more accessible by volunteering to transcribe historical documents or edit Wikipedia articles related to their artifacts and research.

 If you don't have access to outdoor spaces, try these indoor activities online.

-- University of Minnesota Extension offers several online courses.
-Check out our webpage to see what's currently being offered.
+- Take an online course.
+University of Minnesota Extension offers several online courses.
+Check out our courses and events pages to see what's currently being offered.